xyproto/orbiton/README.md

 * When editing Markdown, checkboxes can be toggled with `ctrl-w`.
 * If the editor executable renamed to `red` (or have a symlink with that name), the default theme will be red/white/gray.
 * If the editor executable renamed to `light` (or have a symlink with that name), the default theme will be suitable for light backgrounds.
+* Want to quickly convert Markdown to PDF and have pandoc installed?
+Try `o filename.md`, press `ctrl-space` twice and quit with `ctrl-q`.

 ## Known bugs